mongodb/mongodb-kubernetes/docker/mongodb-enterprise-tests/README.md

     assert mdb["status"] == "Success"
 ```

-### Finally, add an entry into Evegreen ###
+### Finally, add an entry into Evergreen ###

-This is a 2 step process, which requires adding a new E2E task and add
+This is a 2-step process, which requires adding a new E2E task and add
 this new task into a task group.

 First you add a new task, under the `tasks` dictionary in the